 The beheading of Jón Arason as depicted at the Saga Museum in Reykjavík, which I recommend visiting

-Here in Vígðalaug the Vikings from the north and south were baptised after the conversion in the year 1000 at Þingvellir.
+Here in Vígðalaug the Vikings from the north and south were baptized after the conversion in the year 1000 at Þingvellir.

-I found an old folklore on this event in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason:
+I found old folklore on this event in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason:

 The story goes that the bell started ringing when the cortege arrived at Vatnsskarð, from where you can see Skagafjörður, and then it stopped; the second time the bell rang when the cortege arrived at Hrísháls, from where you can first see Hólar in the Hjaltadalur valley, and the third time when the bodies were carried into Hólar.

 It carried on ringing with such great force when the bodies were carried into the church that it cracked.
-This incidence is believed to be a symbol and a testimony of how badly even mortal things in North-Iceland reacted to the execution of Bishop Jón."
+This incident is believed to be a symbol and a testimony of how badly even mortal things in North Iceland reacted to the execution of Bishop Jón."

 (Translated into English from Þjóðsögur Jóns Árnasonar - RHR)

 This is my Jón and the bell in the church tower at Hólar